 2. Prioritize Contracts with the Most Risk

 Once you’ve identified those contracts that pose the most risk to the organization in terms of inflation vulnerability, it’s important to prioritize them.
-Priority typically is based on these characteristics:
+As part of strategic procurement management, priority typically is based on these characteristics:

 -